Share options rules reform at heart of Spanish government’s new startup-friendly plan

 - There is now greater flexibility on the rules governing the creation of treasury stock in limited liability companies.

-- Companies have been granted more leeway in terms of who they wish to involve in an options plan, i.e., eligibility for favourable tax treatment no longer requires that all employees are offered the same terms.
+- Companies have been granted more leeway in terms of who they wish to involve in an options plan, i.e., eligibility for favorable tax treatment no longer requires that all employees are offered the same terms.

 Among other measures in the legislation, designed to foster a pro-entrepreneurial, pro-innovation, pro-individual talent, and startup-friendly environment, are: